 How The Israeli Burma Road (and Its Name) Were Formed

-The camouflaged path to Jerusalem was found by chance by a Jewish soldier who was given permission to walk to Tel-Aviv, “if you can figure out a safe path”.
-He found one, passing through lower terrain, and reported on this upon reaching Tel-Aviv.
-Later the foot path was developed so trucks could drive through it, and vital supplies could reach the Jewish population in Jerusalem again.
-An American journalist who followed these events nicknamed it “the Burma Road” of Israel.
+The camouflaged path to Jerusalem was found by chance, by a Jewish soldier, who was given permission to walk to Tel-Aviv, if he could find a safe path.
+He found one, and reported it upon reaching Tel-Aviv.
+Later the footpath was developed so trucks could drive through it, and vital supplies could reach the Jewish population in Jerusalem again.
+An American journalist who followed these events nicknamed it the Burma Road (of Israel).
 Eventually it became its official name, which is indeed a bit confusing.

 Touring Along the Israeli Burma Road

 Today, some parts of the road are paved, but others are still a dirt road.
 Especially challenging, even for an off-road car, is the section nicknamed The serpentines.
 Here, the dirt road is quite steep.
 Along the road, a section of a water pipe can also be seen.
 It was places also in 1948, to insure a water supply to the Jewish parts of Jerusalem.